These FAQs were prepared by the Harvard Immigration and Refugee Clinical Program.

 What does being a sanctuary campus mean?
 How am I protected if Harvard is not one?

-Declaring a college campus to be a “sanctuary campus” does not confer any additional legal protection upon the students there.
 The “sanctuary campus” label is based on the “sanctuary city” concept.
 The general idea is that the institution, be it a university or city, has a policy of not voluntarily turning over undocumented immigrants to federal immigration officials and will not voluntarily assist with immigration enforcement efforts.
 Cambridge has designated itself a sanctuary city.
 While Harvard has declined to declare itself a sanctuary campus, it has longstanding policies that provide similar protections.
-The University does not voluntarily share information on the immigration status of undocumented community members, and federal officials attempting to enforce immigration laws on campus are required to obtain a judicial warrant or other valid form of legal process that compels Harvard to cooperate with federal law enforcement.
+The University does not voluntarily share information on the immigration status of undocumented community members, and federal officials attempting to enforce immigration laws on campus are required to obtain a judicial warrant.

 What kind of safety plan should I come up with?

-- Have your immigration information in a place that is quickly accessible and let a family member or friend with immigration status know where this information is so he or she can easily access it in case of an emergency.
+- Have your immigration information in a place that is quickly accessible and let a family member or friend with immigration status know where this information is, so that he or she can easily access it in case of an emergency.

 Here is a tool that can help to organize your information: http://michiganimmigrant.org/resources/library/family-emergency-checklist-english